 - Are you staying within your allotted dollar amounts when you spend in categories such as grocery, entertainment, clothing and personal care?

 If not, you’ll want to rework your budget so it aligns with how you’re truly spending your money.
 Or you’ll want to rein in your spending to get your budget back in line.

 When assessing your budget, be sure that you’re including line items that help you reach whatever financial goals you’ve created.

-Here are some great budgeting tools you can use to help create a budget that works for you.
+Here are some great budgeting apps you can use to help create a budget that works for you.

 3. Look at Your Debt Numbers